sneeuwballen/zipperposition/README.md

 _paramodulation-based theorem proving_ of the _handbook of automated reasoning_, and the
 paper "E: a brainiac theorem prover" that describes the [E](http://eprover.org) prover.

+*Disclaimer*: Note that the prover is currently an early prototype and is likely not correct nor complete.

 ## License
 Some files come from [matita](http://matita.cs.unibo.it/), the TPTP parser/lexer are from [Darwin](http://combination.cs.uiowa.edu/Darwin/), some